Characters in The Jetsons are George, Jane, and Judy, Rosie (the robot maid) Astro (the dog), Elroy, Mr. Spacely, and RUDI: The Supercomputer.

 Rosie the Robot Maid, a cherished character from the classic animated sitcom “The Jetsons,” loyally and diligently assists the Jetson family in their futuristic lives in Orbit City.
 Boasting an anthropomorphic design, she often dons a maid’s uniform and navigates with wheels.

-U-Rent-A-Maid, a fictional company, created Rosie, who transcends her role as an appliance to become a treasured member of the Jetson family.
 Her sassy demeanor and dry wit infuse humor into the show as she tackles household chores like cooking, cleaning, and babysitting young Elroy.

 Although an older model robot, Rosie’s unmatched efficiency, resourcefulness, and dedication to the Jetson family shine through.
 Her interactions with family members, particularly George, frequently result in humorous situations, underscoring her distinctive personality and the close bond she shares with the Jetsons.

-RUDI, an acronym for Referential Universal Digital Indexer, stars as the supercomputer in “The Jetsons,” the classic animated sitcom set in futuristic Orbit City.
 As George Jetson’s work companion at Spacely Space Sprockets, RUDI holds a crucial role in the show, supporting George in his position as a digital index operator.

 Sporting a humanoid face and the capacity for verbal communication, RUDI boasts highly advanced artificial intelligence.
 It assists George with daily tasks and acts as a confidant and friend.